MtnBiker/historical-streets-la/README.md

 Giving up on bootstrap-editable
 Maybe a versioning problem with jQuery and/or Bootstrap.
 Demos work OK, but I try different versions and still get errors.
 Usually of a different type.
 This one does appear to be well-supported, both in RoR and in general.

+leaflet-draw in place via gem which seems to be kept up to date